-People who don’t care about value and quality.
+What makes you mad in business today?People who don’t care about value and quality.
 More people need to really care more about how their actions and decisions, or lack of them, impact on others.

-This could be wishful thinking, but as local authorities are squeezed to make their funds go further, good care companies will have to become more selective about the contracts they consider tendering for.
+What will be the biggest change in your market in the next three years?This could be wishful thinking, but as local authorities are squeezed to make their funds go further, good care companies will have to become more selective about the contracts they consider tendering for.
 To avert a care crisis and more horror stories from the recent past, the Government will have to stop paying lip service to ‘care’, whether this is in your own home, or in a residential home, and inject funds into an underfunded but growing market.

+Can businesses in your sector/industry access the finance they need to grow?
+If not, what can be done to improve things?In 2000 we invested £500 in our business, which we borrowed from our families.
+We just needed an office to operate from, so capital expenditure was very low.
+We grew fast and reinvested our money and had no need for bank loans, so we haven’t experienced the financing problems many businesses do.
 The care industry is becoming increasingly competitive, but like any other industry, if you need funds to grow, and can demonstrate you have a robust expansion/business plan, you shouldn’t have a problem.
 This may be going against perceived wisdom, but we have an excellent working relationship with our bank; our relationship manager has actively offered us support with financing when we need it.
 We took her up on this a few years ago and it was very straightforward.
 A healthy bank balance helps of course.

 How would others describe your leadership style?Open, engaging, inclusive and non-threatening.
 Economical, efficient and effective.
 Compassionate, collaborative, positive, responsive and situational.